If you’re an ecommerce store owner wondering why 3 out of every 4 people who add something to their cart leave without paying you, read on.

 For example, you can use a “full name” field instead of first and last name.
 You can also eliminate unnecessary optional fields and have shoppers enter their street addresses in one line.

-The average recovery rates generally fall within the range of 2.3% to 5.4%, indicating that recovering a portion of abandoned carts is an industry-wide challenge.
+The average recovery rates generally fall within the range of 10% to 30%*, and these abandoned cart revenue recovery statistics show that recovering a portion of abandoned carts is an industry-wide challenge.
+On average, abandoned cart recovery rates reach 10.2% for email and 8.7% for SMS.

 However, based on that data, a good cart abandonment recovery rate would be any percentage that falls within that range.
 The exact “good” rate might vary based on industry standards and your specific goals, but a 2.3% to 5.4% range looks like a reasonable benchmark.